slamice/wri/fiction/zain-in-the-byside/ch2. At home and school.md

 "Yea I'm new."

 "I'm Davey."
 The kid said, and took Zain's hand to shake it.
-Zain watched teh shake and said "Hi," a bit blankly.
+Zain watched the shake and said "Hi," a bit blankly.
 He thought it was his first friend so far.

 "Zain, do you like dogs?"
 The kid with the afro said.